giordano-lucas/dex-cyclic-arbitrage/index.md

 1. Group `A` appears to be the one generating the larger amount of profits, with slightly better profitability but nothing astonishing.
 2. On the contrary, group `B` is below average in terms of profits.
-3. There is no outstanding differences in terms of profitability across clusters.
+3. There are no outstanding differences in terms of profitability across clusters.
 However, one should note that the global average is already at `95%` which shows that most of the cycles are profitable anyway.
 4. Clusters `2` and `12` (which below to group `A`) contain far more data points than the others.
 5. When it comes to the token distribution entropy, group `A` is more random than the rest.
-However there is not clear different in terms of the median distribution across groups.
+However, there is no clear difference in terms of the median distribution across groups.
-6. The full token distribution plots shows that clusters grouped together (`A` and `B`) follow a similar distribution.
-For instance, for group `B`, there is not bulk at the very left but rather a smaller bulk around mid-right.
-Since we are dealing with a less profitable group, by hovering the plot, we may be able to indentify tokens that do not have a very good overall performance.
+6. The full token distribution plots show that clusters grouped together (`A` and `B`) follow a similar distribution.
+For instance, for group `B`, there is no bulk at the very left but rather a smaller bulk around mid-right.
+Since we are dealing with a less profitable group, by hovering the plot, we may be able to identify tokens that do not have a very good overall performance.

 In the following set of plots, the same metrics are recomputed but this time on the test set.
 Interestingly, the conclusions that were drawn for the train set can be extended for the test, demonstrating some degree of predictability/persistence.